USDA FoodKeeper – Cold Storage Guidelines

 Grilled halloumi, tofu dishes

-The expiration date on frozen Paneer Tikka indicates the date until which the product is guaranteed to be safe to consume.
+The expiration date on frozen Paneer Tikka indicates the date until which the product is may be safe if properly stored to consume.
 Beyond this date, there is a higher risk of the product spoiling or developing harmful bacteria.
 On the other hand, the best quality date refers to the period during which the Paneer Tikka is expected to retain its optimal flavor, texture, and quality.
 Consuming Paneer Tikka after the best quality date may result in a decrease in taste and texture, but it may still be safe to eat if stored properly and not expired.

 To determine if frozen Paneer Tikka has gone bad, look for any signs of freezer burn such as ice crystals, discoloration, or drying out.
 Check for any off smells, such as a sour or rancid odor.
 Lastly, feel the texture - if the paneer feels slimy or mushy, it may have spoiled.